The Square (2008 film): Production

+The Square is a neo-noir thriller directed by Nash Edgerton and written by his brother Joel Edgerton along with and Matthew Dabner.
+Based upon an original idea by Joel, the project was written and then shelved by the actor because he felt it was not strong enough.
+It was only made after Nash read the script and convinced him it could be filmed as a thriller.

 Development

 Joel Edgerton wrote the script in eight years.
 He said that "I first wrote "The Square" as an idea in my early 20s just, I had notebooks filled with thoughts and ideas about movies I wanted to write, but I never was a writer until I sat down to write a screenplay for Nash.
 It was this sort of jumbled mess of a thing I was trying to write for him, a crime caper story.
 As I started writing that, I sort of stopped at one point and started writing "The Square" as a different project with no director attached to it.
 Then at some point, when "The Square" started developing its first draft and then at subsequent drafts, I eventually did the old Indiana Jones switcharoo and was like, "Why don't we just take this script away and put this one in its place because I think this is a more mature project for us to make."
 Thankfully, he felt the same and so we basically put our focus into a new thing and that became The Square."

+Luke Doolan and Nash Edgerton edited the film.

 Filming

 Filming took place in late 2007 at Sutherland, Cronulla and Caringbah the suburbs of New South Wales, Australia.

+Brad Shield was responsible for the cinematography.

+Music

+The film was scored by Franc Tétaz, with songs written for the film by Ben Lee.

+Release

+The Square premiered in competition at Sydney Film Festival on 15 June 2008.

+It had a limited release in Australia on 31 July 2008, and was released in North America in 2010 by Apparition.